Just Host Web Hosting Help

 Once you've created your professional email address, how're you supposed to check your email?
 You're going to need an email client for that.
 And what is an email client?
 Email clients come in two varieties: webmail and email applications.

 Webmail, or web-based email, is portable and accessible anywhere that has an internet connection because the application that sends and reads your mail is accessed on a website from your browser.
-Examples of webmail we offer are Roundcube, Horde, and SquirrelMail and can all be accessed at justhost.com/webmail.
+Examples of webmail we offer are Roundcube and Horde and can be accessed at justhost.com/webmail.

 A few advantages of using webmail to access your email are:

 - Simplicity.
 No setup required.

 - Great if you can’t install software on your work or school computer.

 - Save space on your computer; email is stored online.

 Webmail Client Comparison